What kinds of support for learning do students receive beyond the classroom?

 Each year there is an open enrollment period where parents can make application to be included in the lottery.
 Parents should contact the schools for additional information.

-Children who are attending the school will be able to retain their place in the school next year.
+No, children who are already attending will maintain their place for the next school year.

 What is the enrollment process?